XaQshunR/badwolvesgaming.com/_pages/home.md

       A global, unapologetically diverse 18+ community, fostering camaraderie across various games.
 Rabies delivered daily.
 about:
   - excerpt: >
-      Learn more about the pack and our history.
+      Learn more about the pack, what games we play, and our history.
     url: "/about/"
     btn_label: "Learn More"
     btn_class: "btn--primary"